Compression and Conditional Emulation of Climate Model Output: The Data

 Let $Y(x,t)$ denote the daily mean temperature (in Celsius) at spatial location $x$ and day $t \in 1,\ldots,T = 365$.
 It is clear that the first- and second-order properties of the time series vary substantially around the globe.
 To see this, we plot in Figure \ref{timeseries} time series from pixels nearest Chicago, Mumbai, the southern Atlantic Ocean, and Ross Island in Antarctica.
 Visual inspection of the time series indicates that the means, the seasonal cycles, the variances, and the autocorrelations are quite different in the four series.
 Such characteristics of the time series can be studied by examining their Fourier coefficients.
 The discrete Fourier transform (DFT) over time at each pixel is given by

-where $\omega_k = 2\pi k /T$ are the Fourier frequencies associated with $T$, and can be computed for all Fourier frequencies in $O(T\log T)$ floating point operations (flops) with fast Fourier transform (FFT) algorithms, and thus all of the DFTs at the $n = 190\times 288=54,720$ spatial locations can be computed in $O(n T\log T)$ flops.
-To put it more concretely, all $n$ DFTs are computed in a total of 0.54 seconds on a Macbook Air with a 1.7GHz Intel Core-i7 processor with 8GB RAM on Matlab R2013a.
-We refer to this computer henceforth as our ``modest laptop.''
+where $\omega_k = 2\pi k /T$ are the Fourier frequencies associated with $T$.
+These can be computed for all Fourier frequencies in $O(T\log T)$ floating point operations (flops) with fast Fourier transform (FFT) algorithms, and thus all of the DFTs at the $n = 190\times 288=54,720$ spatial locations can be computed in $O(n T\log T)$ flops.
+Throughout this work, we use the fft() function in Matlab to compute DFTs, which calls the FFTW library \citep{FFTW05}.
+To put it more concretely, all $n$ DFTs are computed in a total of 0.54 seconds on a Macbook Air with a 1.7GHz Intel Core-i7 processor and 8GB RAM on Matlab R2016b.
+We refer to this computer as our ``modest laptop.''

-Some of the major features of the spatial-temporal variation in the data can be summarized by making spatial maps of the Fourier coefficients $\sY(\omega_k,x)$, or functions thereof.
+Some of the major features of the spatial-temporal variation in the data can be summarized by making spatial maps of the Fourier coefficients $\sY(\omega_k;x)$, or functions thereof.
 In Figure \ref{summarymaps}(a), we plot a map of $T^{-1/2}\sY(\omega_0; x)$, which is simply the sample mean over time at each spatial location.
-In Figure \ref{summarymaps}(b), we plot the real part of $2T^{-1/2}\sY(\omega_1,x)$, which is variation in the data explained by $\cos(2\pi t/T)$, so it can be viewed as a signed strength of seasonal cycle--negative in the northern hemisphere, and positive in the southern hemisphere.
+In Figure \ref{summarymaps}(b), we plot the real part of $2T^{-1/2}\sY(\omega_1;x)$, which is variation in the data explained by $\cos(2\pi t/T)$, so it can be viewed as a signed strength of seasonal cycle--negative in the northern hemisphere and positive in the southern hemisphere.
 In Figure \ref{summarymaps}(c), we plot which is equal to the sample standard deviation of the deseasonalized time series.

 If $Y(x,t)$ is modeled as a stationary process in time with spectral density $f(\omega; x)$, we can use the Fourier coefficients to form a nonparametric estimate of the spectral densities of the time series, as in